-Note: Figure 11 reflects ratings for only the System's banks and direct-lending associations; it does not include ratings for the System's service corporations, the Federal Agricultural Mortgage Corporation, or the Federal Farm Credit Banks Funding Corporation.
+Note: Figure reflects ratings for only the System's banks and direct-lending associations; it does not include ratings for the System's service corporations, the Federal Agricultural Mortgage Corporation, or the Federal Farm Credit Banks Funding Corporation.

-Despite Standard and Poor's downgrade of System debt in 2011 (in relation to the downgrade of U.S. sovereign debt), investor demand for System insured obligations remained favorable across the maturity spectrum in 2012.
 The System continued to benefit from the low interest rate environment, which has enabled the banks to call and issue new debt at lower interest rates.
-This, in turn, has lowered the cost of funds for the System and improved net interest margins and spreads.
+However, the pace of debt refinancing slowed considerably from 2012 and is expected to continue to decline as interest rates change and assets prepay or reprice.
+The net interest spread declined 7 basis points in 2013 because of competitive pressures and an increase in average loan volume in lower spread lines of business.